Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

  </body>
 ```

 When we append() to the `<body>` element, we just add the new `<svg>` below the script that we're actually writing.
-Yeah, you heard that right: we're writing code to edit the html document that we're writing....#mindblown.
+Yeah, you heard that right: we're writing code to edit the document that we're writing....#mindblown.

 **Also notice that we assigned the svg element as a variable (** *var svg=...* **) so we can have a reference to work on the SVG later.**